lrq3000/mri_protocol/README.md

 Multiband is necessary for sub-second BOLD and multiband DTI, but not for the rest (eg, FLAWS, requires only MP2RAGE and parallel imaging such as GRAPPA or SENSE).

-To get this license, two ways are possible:
+To get this license, two ways are possible for Siemens:

 * Buy the Siemens SMS license.
 SMS is based on the CMRR's multiband sequence, it thus has most of the same features with the exception of the newest features that might take more time to be merged in (Siemens waiting for them to be stable) and also some advanced parameters are not available (at least not without developers access).
 The list of supported machine is listed [here under General Requirements](https://www.siemens-healthineers.com/magnetic-resonance-imaging/options-and-upgrades/clinical-applications/simultaneous-multi-slice).
 * And and fill a C2P partnership form with the [CMRR](https://www.cmrr.umn.edu/multiband/) (University of Minnesota), the original authors of the multiband technology.
 This is an opensource protocol, also used by the [Human Connectome Project (HCP)](http://protocols.humanconnectome.org/CCF/) with more cutting-edge features.
 Note that the CMRR's protocol supports different machines than Siemens', so it might be interesting to check it out if the SMS license is not supported.
+* For other MRI machine manufacturers, the various names used for the multiband license can be found on [mriquestions](https://mriquestions.com/simultaneous-multi-slice.html).

 In case you can't have the multiband, it's better to stick to BOLD TR 2s and DTI single-shell b1000 to keep the protocol under a reasonable time constraint.